AddictedCS/soundfingerprinting/README.md

 - `FingerprintingDuration` - time in milliseconds spent generating the acousting fingerprints from the media file.
 - `TotalTracksAnalyzed` - total # of tracks analyzed during query time.
 If this number exceeds 50, try optimizing your configuration.
 - `TotalFingerprintsAnalyzed` - total # of fingerprints analyzed during query time.
 If this number exceeds 500, try optimizing your configuration.

+### Version 6.0.0
+Version 6.0.0 provides a slightly improved `IModelService` interface.
+Now you can insert `TrackInfo` and it's corresponding fingerprints in one method call.
+The signatures of the fingerprints stayed the same, no need to re-index your tracks.
+Also, instead of inserting `TrackData` objects a new lightweight data class has been added: `TrackInfo`.

 ### Version 5.2.0
 Version 5.2.0 provides a query configuration option `AllowMultipleMatchesOfTheSameTrackInQuery` which will instruct the framework to consider the use case of having the same track matched multiple times within the same query.
 This is handy for long queries that can contain same match scattered across the query.
 Default value is `false`.